UofT-DSI/deep_learning/README.md

 | Participation    | NA     | NA                | 10%               |

 - Assignments consist of two major tasks completed at the end of the first two weeks.
-- Jupyter Notebooks are to be completed throughout the course.
+- Jupyter Notebooks are to be completed throughout the module.
 Completion of these notebooks is pass/fail.
-- Participation includes engagement in class discussions, activities, and overall contribution to the course environment.
+- Participation includes engagement in class discussions, activities, and overall contribution to the module environment.

 **Assignments**

-Assignments are a vital part of this course, focusing on the application of deep learning concepts.
+Assignments are a vital part of this module, focusing on the application of deep learning concepts.
 Two main assignments are scheduled, one at the end of each of the first two weeks.
 These assignments will be introduced in class and can be discussed with the instructor or TA during office hours or via email.
 They should be completed independently and submitted through the designated Google Forms links, following the naming convention `firstname_lastname_a#`.
 Please request extensions well in advance.

 | Assessment   | Link                                                                                                                      | Due Date                                     | Submission Link                                     |
 |--------------|---------------------------------------------------------------------------------------------------------------------------|----------------------------------------------|-----------------------------------------------------|